4 Best Linux Boot Loaders

 1. GNU GRUB

 Importantly, GRUB 2 has now replaced the GRUB.
-And notably, the name GRUB was renamed to GRUB Legacy and is not actively developed, however, it can be used for booting older systems since bug fixes are still on going.
+And notably, the name GRUB was renamed to GRUB Legacy and is not actively developed, however, it can be used for booting older systems since bug fixes are still ongoing.

 GRUB has the following prominent features:

-2. Supports multiple hardware architectures and operating systems such as Linux and Windows
+• Supports multiple hardware architectures and operating systems such as Linux and Windows

-3. Offers a Bash-like interactive command line interface for users to run GRUB commands as well interact with configuration files
+• Offers a Bash-like interactive command line interface for users to run GRUB commands as well interact with configuration files

-4. Enables access to GRUB editor
+• Enables access to the GRUB editor

-5. Supports setting of passwords with encryption for security
+• Supports setting of passwords with encryption for security

-6. Supports booting from a network combined with several other minor features
+• Supports booting from a network combined with several other minor features

-2. LILO (Linux Loader)
+4. LILO (Linux Loader)

 LILO is a simple yet powerful and stable Linux boot loader.
 With the growing popularity and use of GRUB, which has come with numerous improvements and powerful features, LILO has become less popular among Linux users.